Dog Owner Accidentally Pavloved Her Dog to Start His Day the Moment He Smells Coffee Being Made

 Studies in the journal Animal Cognition highlight how these learned associations can significantly influence behavior, leading to anticipatory actions based on environmental cues.

-For Ollie, the dog, the coffee smell acts as a cue that triggers excitement and readiness for the day's activities.
+For Ollie, the dog, the smell of coffee acts as a cue that triggers excitement and readiness for the day's activities.

 Practical Implications for Dog Owners